History of Rajasthan: Foreign empires invasion (c. 100 – 300 CE)

+These foreign empires Satraps, Kushans and Hunas invade and ruled some regions of western and northeast Rajasthan.

-Later these foreign kingdoms were defeated Satavahanas and Guptas.
+They also face strong opposition from indigenous kingdoms like Sivis, Arjunayanas, Yaudheya and Malavas.
+Later these foreign kingdoms were defeated by the Satavahanas and the Guptas.

+Early Medieval period (c.
+550–1000 CE)

 Gurjara-Pratihara Empire (c.
 550–1036 CE)

 The Gurjar Pratihar Empire acted as a barrier for Arab invaders from the 6th to the 11th century.
 The chief accomplishment of the Pratihars lies in its successful resistance to foreign invasions from the west, starting in the days of Junaid.
-Umayyad campaigns in India (740) An alliance of rulers under Nagabhata I defeated the Arabs in 711 CE, and forced them to retreat to Sindh.
+During the Umayyad campaigns in India (740), an alliance of rulers under Nagabhata I defeated the Arabs in 711 CE, and forced them to retreat to Sindh.
 Historian R. C. Majumdar says that this was openly acknowledged by the Arab writers.
 He further notes that historians of India have wondered at the slow progress of Muslim invaders in India, as compared with their rapid advance in other parts of the world.
-Now there seems little doubt that it was the power of the Pratihara army that effectively barred the progress of the Arabs beyond the confines of Sindh, their only conquest for nearly 300 years.
+There seems little doubt that it was the power of the Pratihara army that effectively barred the progress of the Arabs beyond the confines of Sindh, their only conquest for nearly 300 years.